JetBrains/teamcity-documentation/topics/nuget-dependency-trigger.md

 [//]: # (title: NuGet Dependency Trigger)
 [//]: # (auxiliary-id: NuGet Dependency Trigger)

-The NuGet Dependency Trigger allows starting a new build if a NuGet packages update is detected in the NuGet repository.
+The _NuGet dependency trigger_ allows starting a new build if a NuGet packages update is detected in the NuGet repository.

 ## Requirements and limitations